Hamas: Al-Fateh magazine

 Al-Fateh ("the conqueror") was a Hamas children's magazine, published biweekly in London, and posted online.
 It began publication in September 2002, and its 108th issue was released in September 2007.
 The magazine featured stories, poems, riddles, and puzzles, and stated it is for "the young builders of the future".

-According to the Anti-Defamation League, al-Fateh promoted violence and antisemitism, with praise for and encouragement to become suicide bombers, and that it "regularly included photos of children it claims have been detained, injured or killed by Israeli police, images of children firing slingshots or throwing rocks at Israelis and children holding automatic weapons and firebombs".
+The magazine had been accused of antisemitism, with the magazine repeatedly calling Jews things such as: "the most despicable of God’s creatures", "the lowest of the human race", "like a cancer which has to be gotten rid of".
+The magazine also holds an anti-western and revanchist position, claiming that because of its morally justified cause the muslim world will triumph over the western world and that the western world will collapse.

 Social media

 Hamas has traditionally presented itself as a voice of suffering of the Palestinian people.
-According to Time magazine, a new social media strategy was employed in the wake of the 7 October attack: Hamas asserted itself as the dominant resistance force in the Middle East by recording and broadcasting the brutality of their attacks.
+According to Time magazine, a new social media strategy was employed in the wake of the October 7 attacks: Hamas asserted itself as the dominant militant force in the Middle East by recording and broadcasting the brutality of their attacks.

+In June 2015, Hamas launched an English-language version of its official website.
+Hamas' official website at hamas.ps was active as of September 2023, though it has since been taken offline.
+In November 2023, Israeli social media accounts shared hamas.com, a website with videos and pictures of the October 7 attacks released by the IDF that was claimed to be created by Hamas.
+Fact-checking website Misbar reported that Hamas had confirmed on Telegram that its official website is hamas.ps.

 According to Dr. Harel Horev, historian and researcher of Palestinian affairs at Tel Aviv University, Hamas has used social media to dehumanize Israelis/Jews.
 According to his research, Hamas took over the most popular accounts on Palestinian networks in a covert manner that did not reveal its involvement.
 This control gave it the ability to significantly influence the Palestinian discourse online through content that denies the humanity and right to life of Israelis.
 These included posters, songs and videos glorifying threats; computer games that encourage the murder of Jews; training videos for carrying out effective and indiscriminate stabbing and shooting attacks; and anti-Semitic cartoons as a central means of dehumanizing the Israeli/Jew in the Palestinian online discourse.

+Following pressure from pro-Israel advocacy groups and tech giants Apple and Google, Telegram has blocked several Hamas-linked channels that violated app store policies regarding violent content.